Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes: Preliminaries

-Cutting-plane method provides a natural active learning framework to localize a set of deep NN classifiers with certain classification margins.
-Prior work \citep{louche2015cutting} has studied the use of cutting-plane method in the context of active learning with linear models for binary classification.
+Prior work \citep{louche2015cutting} has studied the use of cutting-plane method in the context of active learning with linear models for binary classification tasks.
 The setup is the following.
-One is given a set of unlabeled data $\{x_1,\cdots,x_n\}\in \mathcal{D}$.
+One is given a set of unlabeled data $\mathcal{D}=\{x_1,\cdots,x_n\}$.
 The authors consider a linear binary classifier $f(x;\theta):=\qdist{\theta,x}$ with prediction $\signfcn(f(x;\theta))$ for any input $x$.
-Define the set of model parameters that correctly classify our dataset as $\mathcal{T}_{\mathcal{D}}$, which is a set of linear inequalities.
-The size of parameter set reflects the level of uncertainty in the classifier.
-Starting at an initial set $\mathcal T^0$, the goal is to query additional data points and acquire their labels to reduce the size of $\mathcal{T}^0$ to approach $\mathcal{T}_{\mathcal{D}}$, which hopefully would have high test accuracy when the generalization error is small.
+Define the set of model parameters that correctly classify our dataset as $\mathcal{T}_{\mathcal{D}}$.
+Starting at an initial set $\mathcal T^0$ which contains $\mathcal{T}_{\mathcal{D}}$ as a subset, the goal is to query training data point (and require its label) to reduce the size of $\mathcal{T}^0$ to approach $\mathcal{T}_{\mathcal{D}}$ as soon as possible (i.e., with as few data queried as possible).
 The cutting-plane-based active learning framework developed by \cite{louche2015cutting} (Algorithm \ref{alg:cutting_plane}) starts with a localized convex set $\mathcal{T}^0$.
-The algorithm is presented with a set of unlabeled data.
-At each step $t$, it performs the following steps: (i) computes the center of the current parameter space $\theta_c^t:=\text{center}(\mathcal{T}^t)$; (ii) queries the label $y_t$ for $x_t$ from the unlabeled dataset $\mathcal{D}$ which has minimal prediction margin with respect to $\theta_c^t$; (iii) reduces the parameter space via a cutting-plane in the case of mis-classification: $\mathcal{T}^{t+1}=\mathcal{T}^{t}\cap \{\theta\, |\, y_t\qdist{x_t,\theta}>0\}.$ The algorithm terminates when set $\mathcal T^t$ is small enough or maximum iterations or data budget have been reached.
+The algorithm is presented with the set of all unlabeled data.
+At each step $t$, it performs the following steps: (i) computes the center of the current parameter space $\theta_c^t:=\text{center}(\mathcal{T}^t)$; (ii) queries the label $y_t$ for $x_t$ from the unlabeled dataset $\mathcal{D}$ which has minimal prediction margin with respect to $\theta_c^t$; (iii) reduces the parameter space via a cutting plane in the case of mis-classification: $\mathcal{T}^{t+1}=\mathcal{T}^{t}\cap \{\theta\, |\, y_t\qdist{x_t,\theta}>0\}.$ The algorithm terminates when set $\mathcal T^t$ is small enough or maximum iterations or data budget have been reached.
 This active learning scheme has strong convergence result inherited from classic cutting-plane method, which has been investigated in \citep{louche2015cutting}.